SCRT-HQ/VaporShell/docs/glossary/New-VSEC2NetworkInterfaceAttachment.md

----
-layout: glossary
-title: New-VSEC2NetworkInterfaceAttachment
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSEC2NetworkInterfaceAttachment

 ## SYNOPSIS
-Adds an AWS::EC2::NetworkInterfaceAttachment resource to the template
+Adds an AWS::EC2::NetworkInterfaceAttachment resource to the template.
+Attaches an elastic network interface (ENI to an Amazon EC2 instance.
+You can use this resource type to attach additional network interfaces to an instance without interruption.

 ## SYNTAX